-HMRC will tell eligible workers when they’re allowed to backdate their claim from (it could potentially cover earnings from March onwards).
-Successful claims will be paid within six working days.
+The grant will be paid and administered in the same way as before.
+HMRC will tell eligible workers when they’re allowed to backdate their claim from, and successful claims will be paid within six working days.

-Chancellor Rishi Sunak announced the self-employed income support scheme (SEISS) on 25 March, offering financial help to self-employed workers impacted by the coronavirus pandemic.
+Chancellor Rishi Sunak announced the self-employed income support scheme (SEISS) on 25 March to help self-employed workers financially impacted by the coronavirus pandemic.

-Here, Which? explains the new support for self-employed workers, what they could mean for your finances and how to avoid a scam.
+Here, Which? explains the new support for self-employed workers and what it could mean for your finances, as well as how to avoid a scam.
 You can jump to different sections using the links below: